open/close all folders

 - Bender in Futurama seems to have whatever abilities the plot needs, including arms that extend well beyond the plausible.

 - Also in Futurama, the Masked Unit could do this: his day-to-day form is an unassuming robot, until Bender starts to insult him and he telescopes into his pro-wrestler form.
+(Strangely for a comic spot, this is one of the most realistic examples on the page, as the transformation only consists of taking up more space and changing voice pitch.
+Robot pro-wrestling is entertainment, after all.)

 - Inspector Gadget, while technically a cyborg, has telescoping arms and legs, as well as various tools that extend of all parts of his body.